brightwind-dev/brightwind-docs/README.md

 # brightwind-docs
 Holds documentation for brightwind.
 Documentation is automated using Sphinx.
 Github uses gh-pages branch to host the website.
-In the main repo brightwind the docs folder contains the configuration and make files needed by Sphinx to run.
+In the main repo brightwind, the docs folder contains the configuration and make files needed by Sphinx to run.

 To update documentation take care of the following: